UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/asset/burndown.md

 # Burndown

-1. Our graph looks flat at the beginning because testing is one of the subtasks which need to the last one.
-We really want to make sure all features works before marking them done.
+1. Our graph looks flat at the beginning because we were busy with assignment 2.
-2. We also planned to do QA tests before anyone can mark a user story as completed.
-That is also the reason our burn down went straight down at the end.
+2. We have changed our planning strategy for this sprint.
+We removed the testing for each user story and do a final check in `dev` branch.

 # Velocity:

-For sprint 3, we had 544 points which was the way more than the sprint 2 velocity, 304.
-One reason is that this sprint is for us to polish, debug and improve user experience further.
-Therefore, we have a lot more points that sprint 2.
+For sprint 4, we had 448 points which was the slightly less than the sprint 2 velocity, 544.
+One reason is that this sprint is for us to complete everything and to polish, debug and improve user experience further.